Utility cancels $1,200 sewer bill for house with no sewage; customer wants ordeal to be ‘teachable moment’

-FAIRVIEW TWP., YORK CO., Pa.
+FAIRVIEW TOWNSHIP, Pa.
 (WHTM) — He had to be a squeakier wheel than he thinks someone should have to be to get a resolution like the one he got.

 But all’s well that ends well for Mike Shreffler, the owner of the house with no sewage but a $1,287 sewer bill.